NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture.md

 **Use of custom vertical grids**

-It is also possible for the users to specify the layers for the interpolation.
+`MarsInterp` uses default grids for each of the interpolation listed above but it is possible for the user to specify the layers for the interpolation.
 This is done by editing a **hidden** file `.amesgcm_profile`(note the dot '`.`) in your home directory.

 For the first use, you will need to copy a template of `amesgcm_profile` to your /home directory:

 ```bash
 (amesGCM3)>$ cp ~/amesGCM3/mars_templates/amesgcm_profile ~/.amesgcm_profile # Note the dot '.' !!!